Looking for a business loan

 The sale of capital assets may lead to capital gains and these gains may attract tax under the Income Tax Act.
-To save tax on these capital gains, a few capital gains exemption/deductions are available.
-Thus, one needs to plan benefits, considering all the relief available under law.
+To save tax on these capital gains, a few capital gains exemptions/deductions are available.
+Thus, one needs to plan benefits, considering all the relief available under the law.

 The calculation of capital gains is done in the following manner: